trrapp12/biblical-unit-converter/README.md

 ### Contributors: Trevor Rapp

-*this was a solo project completed as part of the [Scrimba](https://scrimba.com) curriculum, meaning the course established the requirements of the assignment, but all work is completely my own.*
+*All work is completely my own.
+This was a Solo project completed as part of the [Scrimba](https://scrimba.com) curriculum, meaning only the requirements of the assignment were given.*

 ---